 Angelo’s moralism is anti-sexual, and what is anti-sexual is anti-life.
 It is also, of course, an unreachable ideal.
 As Lucio puts it, it is impossible to extirpate human sexuality.
 You might as well condemn the sparrows for lechery.
 Pompey’s question (to Escalus) is a propos: “Does your worship mean to geld and splay all the youth of the city?”
 [II:i].
 Indeed, Angelo’s New Vienna is much like Giuliani’s Times Square in the 1990s.
 Like Giuliani, Angelo would desexualize the city, eunuchizing its populace.

 A more measured justice, against the moralistic extremism of Angelo, is represented by Vincentio.
 And this is the second connotation of the title: As opposed to the absolutism of measure-for-measure religious violence, a more moderate, more measured secular justice is desirable.

 There is a third connotation in the play’s title that I would like to illuminate.
 The entire play is a web of substitutions.
 Measure for Measure means, in this context, taking one thing for another.
 Angelo replaces Vincentio—when the surrogate takes the place of the original, disaster results.
 Ragozine’s head replaces Claudio’s head.
-Isabella’s virginity would substitute for Claudio’s death.
-There are linguistic transpositions, as well: Pompey says “benefactor” instead of “malefactor,” “varlets” instead of “honourable men,” “Hannibal” instead of “cannibal,” etc. [II:i].
+The violation of Isabella’s virginity would substitute for Claudio’s death.
+There are linguistic transpositions, as well: Pompey says, “benefactor” instead of “malefactor,” “varlets” instead of “honourable men,” “Hannibal” instead of “cannibal,” etc. [II:i].

 * * * * *